Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 - Investors

-How Does Builder’s Risk Insurance Work?
+How Builder’s Risk Insurance Works During a Project

 At a practical level, builder’s risk insurance is built around the project.

-The carrier looks at:
+The carrier typically looks at:

-- The project value
+- The total project value or completed value

 - Construction type